pydemo/databuddy/README.md

 - Your data integration processes are stored as session files and can be scripted into your ETL pipelines or used in ad-hoc manner.
 - Lets you develop Extract-Copy-Load processes to scrub and ingest large, distinct data sets from multiple sources into a unified data warehouse.
 - Provides structured and ad-hoc access to large datasets.
+- Databuddy also supports enables seamless, bi-directional integration between all major RDBMSs, such as Oracle, SQLServer, DB2, SAP Sybase, Informix, MySQL, Infobright, MariaDB, and PostgreSQL.
+In addition, it supports self-service data extraction, preparation, and cleansing by database developers.

 ##Audience